 A rash of catastrophe incidents has forced CAT savings budgets upwards, putting new pressure on cost management.

-The e-commerce success of a number of direct writers upended the traditional independent and captive agent channels alike.
+The e-commerce success of a number of direct writers has upended the traditional independent and captive agent channels alike.

 And the agency channel as a demographic continues to age — making continuity a concern.

 Costs rising.
 Workforce aging.
 Brands muddled by political red tape.
 In the face of all that, insurance carriers need a tool they can use to gain an edge — to create an advantage in a market designed to make it hard to set one’s self apart.